-Eun and Kora reached down to their waist and fished around with their fingers.
+Eun and Kora reached down to their waists and fished around.

 Kora and Eun found the flaps.
-They pinched them loosely between their thumbs and pointer fingers.
+They pinched them loosely between their thumbs and forefingers.

 “And the battle-suits?”
 Eun raised an eyebrow.
 “Will they stay see-through?”

 “Tempting,” Peter chuckled, “But I know you’d kick my ass if I decided to prank you.
-No, each one is keyed to your neurokinetics—they’ll auto-shift into an opaque state when you doff your dresses.”
+No, each one is keyed to your neurokinetics—when you doff your dresses, your suits will auto-shift into an opaque state.”

 “So we won’t be naked,” Kora clarified.

 Peter nodded.
-“They’ll also camouflage you.
+“They’ll also camouflage you in low-light settings.
 Not like Predator, but—”